nathanmarlor/promptathon/levels/foundation/04-function-specific/samples-commercial.md

 unresolved support issue affecting their operations.
 They're not threatening to leave but trust is eroding.
 QBR with their leadership next week.

+Language: Empathetic, accountable, solutions-focused.
+No defensiveness.

+Examples: Structure as:
+- Analysis of their concerns
+- Response strategy
+- Draft message
+- Proactive next steps

+Audience: Me—preparing to respond and rebuild trust.

 Request:
 1. Analyse the email—what are the explicit and implicit concerns?
 2. What's the appropriate response tone?
-3. Draft a response that: acknowledges the issue appropriately, provides the information they requested, and offers to support their internal QBR
+3. Draft a response that acknowledges the issue, provides what they requested, and offers to support their internal QBR
 4. What proactive steps should we take beyond the email response?
 ```